 - Connencts individuals locally and globally through creative art forms to transform the world;

 - Emphasizes character building through living a meaningful and purposeful life;

-- Equips and develops leaders; and
+- Equips and develops servant leaders;

 Quenching a Thirst Locally

 Paper for Water is a grass roots movement that began in Dallas and North Texas communities.
 Thousands of people have been taught the art of origami, and about the world water crisis.
 While working to bring clean water to the developing world, we discovered that there are many people here in the United States who are also “Thirsty” — Thirsty for meaning.